Inspection

 A U-shaped measuring instrument with a threaded spindle that slowly advances toward a small anvil.
 Micrometers are available in numerous types for measuring assorted dimensions and features.

-A sophisticated measuring instrument that projects an image of a part onto a screen to compare the shape, size, and location of its features to the original.
-Also called optical projectors, they can measure both surface and profile features of either the length and width of a part but not the depth.
+A sophisticated measuring instrument that projects an image of a part onto a screen so that the shape, size, and location of its features can be compared to measurement markings.
+Optical comparators can be used to inspect both surface and profile features in two dimensions.

 pin gage